Special Kitty Cat Food Review Summary

 It’s difficult to honestly review budget foods like Special Kitty without sounding elitist.
 We understand that not everyone can afford to give their cat top-of-the-line foods, and we also believe that everyone should be able to experience the joys of pet ownership, regardless of their financial situation.

-If this is the best food that you can afford, then by all means, buy it.
-We’d much rather you feed your cat Special Kitty than leave them languishing in a shelter.
-However, if you can afford anything else, you should probably buy that instead.
+If this is the best food you can afford, buy it by all means, but if you can afford anything else, you should probably buy that instead.

 Which Types of Cats Might Do Better With a Different Brand?

-Again, this is a difficult question to answer without coming off as a snob.
+Again, this question is difficult to answer without appearing as a snob.
 However, facts are facts: virtually every cat will do better with a different brand.

 It all depends on what you can afford.
 If you want a budget-friendly food that’s much better for your cat than Special Kitty, we’d recommend Rachael Ray Nutrish Indoor Complete.